 - No packing or shipping costs to worry about

 - Can be downloaded immediately upon purchase or used as a free gift

 - Gain trust with your audience

-- Time-effective and cost-effective to write
+- Are both time and cost-effective to write

-- Sell unlimited quantities
+- Can sell unlimited quantities

 - Turn your hard-earned knowledge into passive income

 What Not To Do When Writing An Ebook

 Keep these tips in mind before writing an eBook: